The Science of Perfect Sleep: Circadian Rhythms and Morning Sunlight

 The Alcohol Myth

-Nutritional Rhythm and Sleep Quality
+Nutrition and Sleep Quality

-What happens on the plate echoes long after the last bite.
-Diets dominated by highly processed foods and refined sugars tend to push the body toward a low-grade inflammatory state, subtly altering hormone balance and metabolic stability.
-Blood sugar spikes followed by rapid drops can leave the nervous system on edge, making it harder to drift into deep, continuous sleep.
+Diets heavy in processed foods and refined sugars push the body toward a low-grade inflammatory state that subtly disrupts hormone balance and metabolic stability.
+Blood sugar spikes followed by rapid drops leave the nervous system unsettled, making it harder to drift into deep, continuous sleep.
+A diet built around whole foods, quality proteins, healthy fats and plenty of vegetables supports steadier energy during the day and a calmer physiology as bedtime approaches.

 Blood Sugar Stability